She Risked Everything to Become Herself

 Join Katrina Anne Willis for a powerful conversation with Andrew Shayde celebrating Hurricane Lessons, a raw and deeply personal memoir of identity, marriage, and self-discovery.
 Together, they’ll discuss Willis’s journey of coming out later in life, navigating the unraveling of a long-term marriage, and the courage it takes to claim one’s true self, followed by a book signing.

-Publishing the Brilliant Work of Women Authors Over 50
+Publishing the Brilliant Work of Women Authors over 50

 Receive weekly Pub Date Friday emails and monthly online reflections about the book Industry for readers & authors!
 Compiled by wise women of a certain age.
 SIGN UP AND RECEIVE 10% OFF YOUR FIRST ORDER FROM OUR BOOKSTORE!